yichuan66/waqi/README.md

 # waqi
 World AQI data pipeline.
-Goal is to fetch data every hour and visualize it on a geo heatmap
+Goal is to fetch data from https://waqi.info/ every hour and visualize it on a geo heatmap.